rohankaps123/Repliance/docs/profile.md

 + Communication 260: Public Speaking is one of the most useful skills to work on no matter what your profession is which is why I wanted to take Comm 260.
 This course helped me learn better techniques for speaking in public, and the structure of the course made it so that I could work towards my own goals of what I wanted to improve on and learn what helped me best with speaking in public.

+Kalina Nedkova

+## Bio
+I am a physics major minoring in both math and computer science.
+I will be graduating at the end of this semester and then going to graduate school for a PhD in physics.
+I am also originally from Bulgaria and over the summer I worked at the University of Rome in Italy!

+## CS Courses Taken
++ CS 121
++ CS 187
++ CS 230
++ CS 240

+## Other Courses

++ Physics 440: This course had a big impact on me because it was the first lab which required me to independently work on experiments.
+I was never given instructions or a procedure explaining how to do the experiments and was expected to read scientific articles that explained the apparatus.
+This class helped me understand what experimental research in physics is really like.

++ Physics 381: Writing in physics helped me understand how important it is to be able to clearly explain scientific concepts in writing.